lucidBrot/hexgridspiral/README.md

 * My main contribution is **efficiently finding the ring-index** in HexGridSpiral-Space (HGS).

-However, most other use-cases benefit greatly from the Cube Coordinates outlined in [this redblobgames article](https://www.redblobgames.com/grids/hexagons/#distances-cube).
+However, most other use-cases benefit greatly from the Cube Coordinates outlined in [this amazing redblobgames article](https://www.redblobgames.com/grids/hexagons/#distances-cube) by Amit Patel.
 This repo also implements

 * Conversion to **Cube Coordinates** for efficient **Neighbour** finding
 * A **Distance** between tiles in grid steps